Black, Indigenous, and other People of Color (BIPOC) Support Plan

 During this academic year, we will seek grant funding to hire additional staff to work with our Native American collections.
 Staff will work with the campus native American Graves Protection and Repatriation Act (NAGPRA) office to prioritize collections for research and consultation.
 We will systematically work through all of the Museum’s collections, conducting research and consulting with stakeholders.
 It is understood that this will be an ongoing process, necessitating research over the course of a decade or more.
 However, the Museum is committed to this project and will continue to devote funding to this important work.

-Community members are encouraged to share their thoughts any time.
-Please use the following button to leave feedback:Leave Feedback
+Community members are encouraged to share their thoughts any time using a simple anonymous webform.Leave Feedback (external link)

 Additionally, you can contact Museum Director, Elizabeth Sutton, or any Museum staff member.
 Dr. Sutton can be reached via email (email@example.com (email link)) or by phone (217-300-6365 (phone link)).
 A listing of the staff and their contact information can be found on our contact page.